pogo61/Box-API-Hook/README.md

 #### Verify Connectivity
-- Using curl -H "Content-Type: application/json" -d '{"FirstName":"Paul","LastName":"Pogo40","Company":"SOA","Street":"2962 Rosemary LN NE","City":"Rochester","State":"MN","PostalCode":"55906","Email":"paul40@soa.com"}' http://Win7-64-vm:9905/leads_vs1/leads (Make sure you use a unique value for both the Email and LastName values)
+- Using curl -X PUT  -H "Content-Type: application/json" -d '"hello world"' http://"URL of the Listener of your ND"/box/file
 - The correct response should be:
-{"FirstName":"Paul","LastName":"Pogo40","Company":"SOA","Street":"2962 Rosemary LN NE","City":"Rochester","State":"MN","PostalCode":"55906","Email":"paul40@soa.com","SalesForceId":"00Q60000017Ar19EAC","SignUpStatus":{"salesForceStatus":"Success","MailGunStatus":"Success","Box":"Success"}}
+{"status":"Success"}
 - Log in to your Box Account [Box] (https://app.box.com)
-- ensure that there is a "Lead" folder.
+- ensure that there is a "API_HOOK" folder.
-- open the "Lead" folder and ensure there is a "leads.txt" file
+- open the "API_HOOK" folder and ensure there is a "input.txt" file
-- Open that file, wait for the preview to generate the contents, and ensure that your lead posted in the curl request has been appended to the bottom of the file.
+- Open that file, wait for the preview to generate the contents, and ensure that your input text posted in the curl request has been inserted into the file.
+In this case - "Hello World"

 ### Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.